Untraceable: Production

 In March 2002, it was reported that Screen Gems had acquired a spec script, then known as Streaming Evil, by Robert Fyvolent and Mark Brinker centering on a team within the FBI Cyber Division who try to track down a serial killer who shows his murders on a website.
 The script marked the first screen writing effort of both Fyvolent and Brinker, who had primarily worked as an attorney for Newmarket Films and orthopedic surgeon in Houston, Texas respectively.
 In October 2006, it was reported that Diane Lane had signed on as the lead for the film, which had since been rewritten by Allison Burnett under the new title of Untraceable with Gregory Hoblit directing.
 In January 2007, Colin Hanks, Billy Burke, Joseph Cross, and Mary Beth Hurt joined the cast.

 The film was shot in and around Portland, Oregon.
 A temporary studio was constructed in Clackamas, Oregon, where all non-location photography was done, mostly interiors, including the FBI's cyber division, Jennifer Marsh's house, the FBI building elevator, several basements, etc. A scene set on the east end of the Broadway Bridge was shot both on the actual bridge as well as at the studio.
 A faux diner was built underneath the Broadway bridge, which was used in the movie.
 The birthday party for Perla Haney-Jardine's character Annie was filmed in the roller skating rink of Oaks Amusement Park.

-Release
+Home media

 On May 13, 2008, Untraceable was released on DVD, Blu-ray and UMD.
 The DVD included an audio commentary and four featurettes.